AntonioLanderos/tc2037/Evidence4/README.md

 - unlock(): After you finish using the bathroom, you return the key (unlock the door), so the next person can use it.

 ### C++ Code
-The C++ code provided defines 3 functions which print "first", "second", and "third".
+The C++ code implemented to solve this problem, defines 3 functions which print "first", "second", and "third".
 We use lock() and unlock() to ensure that the threads execute these functions in the correct order.
 #### How It Ensures Correct Order:
 Initialization: Both firstDone and secondDone are locked initially.
 This setup ensures that second and third cannot execute until first and second complete, respectively.
 Execution of first: When first runs, it prints "first" and then unlocks firstDone, signaling that second can proceed.